- Published on 05 October 2010

-The Association of Transport Coordinating Officers was formed in 1974 to bring together local authority officers whose work involved what were then new county council responsibilities for passenger transport.
+Since 1974 the Association of Transport Coordinating Officers has been bringing together local authority officers whose work involves responsibilities for passenger transport.

-Promoting partnership and engagement, ATCO members include staff directly concerned with strategic policy development and implementation for securing of passenger transport services for a wide range of public authorities.
+Promoting partnership and engagement, ATCO members include staff directly concerned with strategic policy development and implementation, securing passenger transport services for a wide range of public authorities.

 These include shire counties and unitary councils in England, Wales and Scotland, Passenger Transport Executives, London Regional Transport, the Isle of Man, the States of Jersey and Northern Ireland.